Breaka84/Spooq/README.md

 # Welcome to Spooq

-**Spooq** is a PySpark based helper library for ETL data ingestion pipeline in Data Lakes.
+Spooq is your **PySpark** based helper library for ETL data ingestion pipeline in Data Lakes.

 The main components are:
 * Extractors
 * Transformers
 * Loaders

-Those components can be plugged-in into a pipeline instance or used separately.
+Those components are independent and can be used separately or be plugged-in into a pipeline instance.
+You can also use the custom functions from the Mapper transformer directly with PySpark (f.e. ``select`` or ``withColumn``).

 # Features / Components